-The Patient Protection and Affordable Care Act (PPACA), referred to on our website as the Affordable Care Act (ACA), is the health care reform legislation signed into law by President Obama in March 2010.
+The Patient Protection and Affordable Care Act (PPACA), referred to on this website as the Affordable Care Act (ACA), is the health care reform legislation signed into law in March 2010.
 Many of the key provisions of the law were designed to extend health insurance coverage to the uninsured, improve the quality and affordability of health insurance and reduce health care costs.
 Some provisions of the law include:

 - Elimination of pre-existing condition limitations

 - Increase in adult dependent eligibility to age 26